-Our mental life is governed in part by the ability to sense our internal state: In doing a forced-choice task, like the one in Figure 1, often one choice "looks right" and we take it, even if we cannot always articulate why this is so.
+Our mental life is governed in part by the ability to sense our internal state: in doing a forced-choice task, like the one in figure 1, often one choice "looks right" and we take it, even if we cannot always articulate why this is so.
 If it isn't obvious, we have to think about it more.
 We believe that the structural evaluation score computed by SME is a signal used in these computations.
-In simulating this task (Kandaswamy et al. 2014), if there is a strong difference between SME's scores for the two comparison, the highest score is chosen.
-But if not, re-representation techniques are used to modify the encodings of the stimuli (which are automatically generated via CogSketch) to attempt to discriminate between them.
-This model has captures the phenomena in several psychological experiments.
+In simulating this task (Kandaswamy, Forbus, and Gentner 2014), if there is a strong difference between SME's scores for the two comparison, the highest score is chosen.
+But if not, rerepresentation techniques are used to modify the encodings of the stimuli (which are automatically generated through CogSketch) to attempt to discriminate between them.
+This model has captured the phenomena in several psychological experiments.

-Another kind of cognitive state sensing, in our view, are emotions.
+Emotions are another kind of cognitive state sensing, in our view.
 One property of emotions is that they are often rapid, but not always specific.
-We (Wilson et al. 2013) suspect this is because appraisal information used in generating emotions is stored with memories, and retrieved via analogy to produce a rapid response.
+Wilson, Forbus, and McLure (2013) suspect this is because appraisal information used in generating emotions is stored with memories and retrieved through analogy to produce a rapid response.
 This response is subsequently modified by slower cognitive processes, and eventually when new memories are consolidated, the appraisals are adjusted based on the outcome of the situation.
 Hence a problem that might have initially seemed scary, if mastered, gets stored as something doable.
-With this multi-phase model of emotions, a Companion learning to solve problems was able to perform more effectively, and with emotional dynamics consistent with the literature.
+With this multiphase model of emotions, a Companion learning to solve problems was able to perform more effectively, and with emotional dynamics consistent with the literature.